aureliayang/EcoSLIM_CONUS/src/README.md

 * This will keep the length of peripherical particles and compact at the end of the send
 ## Separation
 * If we do separation?
 * If we rearrange the array or just label the array?
+# Load Balancing (LB)
+The idea of LB in EcoSLIM is borrowed from